24 minute read

 Here’s where the philosophical rubber meets the practical road – we must act in the world based on incomplete information.
 The question isn’t whether to use partial information—that’s unavoidable.
 The question is how to use it wisely.

-The key insight from my mathematical (and or rather statistical or probabilistic) background is that this isn’t a binary choice between information and ignorance, but an optimization problem involving uncertainty quantification.
+The key insight from my mathematical (or rather statistical or probabilistic) background is that this isn’t a binary choice between information and ignorance, but an optimization problem involving uncertainty quantification.
 The theories and tools I developed for Convex Optimization provide a framework: we can optimize decisions while explicitly modeling our uncertainty about missing information.

 In my current work at Erudio Bio, Inc., developing AI-powered biomarker platforms, this principle becomes literally a matter of life and death.
 Medical decisions based on partial biomarker information can be worse than decisions made with honest acknowledgment of ignorance.
 The key is building systems that provide explicit uncertainty estimates rather than false confidence.